 One of the substantial divisions of opinion with respect to what constitutes cheating is whether the verb “to cheat” can be used intransitively.
 The test for this is whether it makes any sense to you to talk of cheating at solitaire.

 This post will conclude, at least for now, my series of ruminations on the particular game of backgammon, which started with Skill and Luck in Backgammon, and continues with All That Luck and Learning Backgammon.

 The backgammon world has been changed forever by the arrival of strong neural net backgammon programs, or “bots”, which play the game at a very high level.
 The best of these is Extreme Gammon, but there are a number of others that also play well, if not quite infallibly.

 In this post, I’ll discuss some of these changes, with particular attention to the curious fact that all of the better bots are routinely accused of cheating.

 In Skill and Luck in Backgammon, I described the process by which I settled on the parameters tourneygeek should use to simulate backgammon tournaments.
 The result was that the luck factor should be set to three, which implies that backgammon is 75% luck, and only 25% skill.

 This does not mean, however, that backgammon is an easy game – a game in which a few small, easily learned heuristics will allow you to play at a high level.
 Open any of the many more advanced monographs on backgammon strategy and tactics, and you’ll soon see that there’s an enormous body of knowledge that expert players have and others do not.
 There’s plenty of skill in backgammon, it’s just that this skill is regularly overwhelmed because there’s even more luck.

-Continue reading “In Praise of Games”
+Continue reading “Sports and Physical Games”